Watermelon Sugar: Commercial performance

 In the United States, "Watermelon Sugar" debuted at number sixty on the Billboard Hot 100 chart dated 30 November 2019.
 It peaked at number fifty-four after the release of Fine Line and officially left the chart the following month.
-After being released as a single, "Watermelon Sugar" re-entered the chart in May at number sixty-four and reached number one on the chart dated 15 August 2020; giving Styles' his first number-one single, his third top-ten single, as well as his fourth top-twenty single in the US, and third from Fine Line.
+After being released as a single, "Watermelon Sugar" re-entered the chart in May at number sixty-four and reached number one on the chart dated 15 August 2020; giving Styles his first number-one single, his third top-ten single, as well as his fourth top-twenty single in the US, and third from Fine Line.
 He also became the second member of One Direction to reach number one on the Billboard Hot 100 after Zayn Malik with his 2016 hit "Pillowtalk".
 In doing so, Styles became first British artist to top on the Hot 100 with a single that did not top the UK Singles Chart after Adele's single "Set Fire to the Rain" in 2012 and the first British male to match the record since Jay Sean with his single "Down" in 2009.
 The single also topped the Mainstream Top 40 chart on the issue dated 8 August 2020, becoming the singer's second single after "Adore You" to top the chart, remaining at the summit for seven consecutive weeks.
 On 7 August 2020, it was certified double platinum by the Recording Industry Association of America.
 On the Canadian Hot 100, "Watermelon Sugar" debuted at number forty-six and later reached number three on the chart, becoming his second top-ten hit from the album in Canada.

 Music video

 Background and production

 The song's accompanying music video premiered on YouTube at 12:00 ET (16:00 UTC) on 18 May 2020.
 Styles announced the video's premiere a day prior with a teaser video showing a table on a beach, which was in a scene in the music video.
 It was directed by Bradley & Pablo and filmed in Malibu, California on 30 January 2020.
 They had tried to work with Styles for other songs on Fine Line and they eventually began working on "Watermelon Sugar" a week before they began filming.
 The video was inspired by Paul McCartney's 1960s style and was partly filmed using a 35 and 16 mm Arri SR3 camera to make some shots look vintage.

 Due to the COVID-19 pandemic, it was revealed that the video had been delayed from its original release.
 Bradley & Pablo were worried that Columbia Records wouldn't release the video due to it looking insensitive, so they added a message at the beginning writing "this video is dedicated to touching."
 Styles was praised by the models in the video for asking for consent to touch them while filming.

+The audio video, published during Fine Line's release, featured the cover art but the hidden hand with a glove could be seen this time carrying a watermelon.